SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/chip-tool-wifi.md

    ```
    ./chip-tool doorlock read lock-state 1122 1
    ```
-   2. For dev board with buttons available, you can use **BTN1** to lock/unlock the door locally.
+   2. For development boards with buttons available, you can use **BTN1** to lock/unlock the door locally.

 ### Controlling Matter Window device